You are viewing a story from harrypotterfanfiction.com

 It had been the judge’s idea of being merciful because of his age and his circumstances during the war.
 He would do the time for his crime and would suffer, but not recall any of it.

-She also wrote in her article that she wished that he had not been Obliviated, but it wasn’t so that he would remember how horrible prison life was.
+She also wrote in her article that she wished the young Death Eater would not be Obliviated, but it wasn’t so that he would remember how horrible prison life was.
 She had only noted the reason as “personal.”

-And so now... on the day Draco was to be Obliviated and freed, she didn't want to continue working for the magical newspaper, so she began packing her things.
+Much had changed in the last few months... weeks... days.
+So much that now, on the very hour that Draco was to be Obliviated and freed, she no longer had the heart to continue working for the magical newspaper, so she began packing her things.

 They gave details on raids, arrests, and trials of a small army of Death Eaters being caught and brought to justice over the last three years.

 She had written on the court proceedings and the lives of convicted Death Eaters.
-It was something that she cared about, seeing justice done and being in the thick of it.
+It was something that she had obsessed over, seeing justice done and being in the thick of it.

 She thought back all those years ago when she had gone to the Daily Prophet with a mission on her mind… to watch the trials, verdicts, and sentences of all the Malfoys.